Anesthesia & Sedation Dentistry Houston

 Is Sedation Dentistry Safe?

 For most patients, yes, sedation dentistry is quite safe.
 Nitrous oxide, in particular, has been shown to produce minimal side effects with a low risk of adverse reactions.
 Other forms of sedation are also consistently safe when they are administered properly.
-Our team will make sure to thoroughly screen you for any contraindications before we approve you for sedation.
-We will also closely monitor you during treatments so we can take fast action on the off chance that something goes amiss.
+Your surgical team will make sure to thoroughly screen you for any contraindications before we approve you for sedation.
+They will also closely monitor you during treatments so they can take fast action on the off chance that something goes amiss.

 Will I Remember Anything with Dental Sedation?